 Last year 174 million Americans who shopped between Black Friday and Cyber Monday spent an average of $335 per person.

-It is estimated that 1.92 billion people are expected to buy something online in 2019.
+It is estimated that 1.92 billion people are expected to buy something online.

 Amazon is responsible for more than 49% of all online sales and about 5% of all retail sales in the United States.